ome/bio-formats-documentation/sphinx/users/comlinetools/conversion.rst

     result in a relatively large file with default tile sizes, but a smaller file when a smaller tile size is used.

+    Default tile sizes depend upon a few factors:

+      - If the input image contains fewer than 4096x4096 pixels, the tile size is the full image size.
+      - If the input image contains more than 4096x4096 pixels, the tile size is "optimal" tile size of the input image.
+        This size will vary depending upon the input file format and the specific dataset, and may be as large as the entire image.
+        The "optimal" tile size typically reflects either a single compressed tile, or 1MB of uncompressed image data.
+      - If :option:`-precompressed` is specified, then the tile size is always the optimal tile size of the input image.

 .. option:: -crop X,Y,WIDTH,HEIGHT

     For very large images, it may also be useful to convert a small tile from